Melbourne paving · modular stone

 Is French pattern paving hard to lay?

-For an experienced paving team it is routine; for a first-time DIYer it is demanding because small set-out errors compound across the field.
-Most homeowners engage specialists once they understand the cutting and alignment time involved.
+Routine for an experienced crew; demanding for first-time DIY because small set-out errors grow across the field.
+Most homeowners hire specialists once they see the cutting and alignment involved.

 Planning a French pattern paving project?